Pikku-a/nixie-tube-clock-wallpaper/README.md

 # Nixie tube clock live wallpaper
 - Inspired by the divergence meter in Steins;Gate
 - Written in c++ for good performance (Not sure if the performance can be called good though.
 It uses only about 18mb of RAM, but CPU usage is relatively high.
 But not as high as one similar program that I tried.)
-- Made for Linux (Works best using the Gnome DE.) - Windows stuff is commented, so uncommenting and editing it a little you could make it work on Windows.
+- Made for Linux (Gnome DE) - Windows stuff is commented, so uncommenting and editing it a little you could make it work on Windows.

 There are some bugs that I am aware of, but too lazy to fix them.
 If you use this and feel like fixing them, you are welcome to do so.
+For example, currently it only works when using light gnome theme.

 The images are not mine, I got them from here: https://github.com/MKSanic/divergence-meter